 New Project Proposals

-Proposals for monographs, edited collections or book series, along with those for our Future Media series, should be emailed to email@example.com and must include a completed proposal form.
+Proposals for monographs, edited collections or book series should be emailed to firstname.lastname@example.org and must include a completed proposal form.
 Proposal forms appropriate to each publication type can be found at the bottom of this page.

 We regret that we cannot offer feedback on early-stage project proposals or consider proposals for monographs or books series that are not accompanied by a completed proposal form.
 Goldsmiths Press is a small publisher with limited resources and we are unable to provide feedback on unsuccessful proposals.